-(2) RoHS: TI defines "RoHS" to mean semiconductor products that are compliant with the current EU RoHS requirements for all 10 RoHS substances, including to not exceed 0.1% by weight in homogeneous materials.
-Where designed to be soldered at high temperatures, "RoHS" products are suitable for use in spreference these types of products as "Pb-Free".
+(2) RoHS: TI defines "RoHS" to mean semiconductor products that are compliant with the current EU RoHS requirements for all 10 RoHS substances, including t do not exceed 0.1% by weight in homogeneous materials.
+Where designed to be soldered at high temperatures, "RoHS" products are suitable for use in s reference these types of products as "Pb-Free".